Erich von Manstein: Battle of the Dnieper

 Under the guidance of General Hermann Balck, the cities of Zhytomyr and Korosten were retaken in mid-November, but after receiving reinforcements Vatutin resumed the offensive on 24 December 1943, and the Red Army continued its successful advance.
 Manstein's repeated requests to Hitler for more reinforcements were turned down.
-On 4 January 1944 Manstein met with Hitler to tell him that the Dnieper line was untenable and that he needed to retreat in order to save his forces.
+On 4 January 1944 Manstein met with Hitler to tell him that the Dnieper line was untenable and that he needed to retreat to save his forces.
 Hitler refused, and Manstein again requested changes in the highest levels of the military leadership, but was turned down, as Hitler believed that he alone was capable of managing the wider strategy.

 In January Manstein was forced to retreat further west by the Soviet offensive.
 Without waiting for permission from Hitler, he ordered the German XI and XXXXII Corps (consisting of 56,000 men in six divisions) of Army Group South to break out of the Korsun Pocket during the night of 16–17 February 1944.
 By the beginning of March, the Soviet forces had driven the Wehrmacht well back of the river.
-Because of Hitler's directive of 19 March that from that point forward all positions were to be defended to the last man, Manstein's 1st Panzer Army became encircled on 21 March when permission to break out was not received from Hitler in time.
+Because of Hitler's directive of 19 March that from that point forward all positions were to be defended to the last man, Manstein's 1st Panzer Army became encircled in the Kamenets-Podolsky pocket at the end of March when permission to break out was not received from Hitler in time.
 Manstein flew to Hitler's headquarters in Lvov to try to convince him to change his mind.
 Hitler eventually relented, but relieved Manstein of his command on 30 March 1944.

 Manstein appeared on the cover of the 10 January 1944 issue of Time magazine, above the caption "Retreat may be masterly, but victory is in the opposite direction".